 Are you at risk for HIV exposure?

 Planned Parenthood can help you significantly reduce your chance of getting HIV with PrEP and PEP treatments.
 PrEP and PEP are different methods for different types of HIV exposure.
-Read more about them below, or make an appointment with Planned Parenthood online today (link to appointment page) to learn your current HIV status and explore whether PrEP or PEP are important next steps to protect your health.
+Read more about them below, or make an appointment with Planned Parenthood online today to learn your current HIV status and explore whether PrEP or PEP are important next steps to protect your health.

-PrEP and PEP are meant for different kinds of exposure and work a little different.
+PrEP and PEP are meant for different kinds of HIV exposure and work differently.
 Both work to stop HIV exposure from getting you sick.
 All Planned Parenthood of Greater Texas Health Centers can help you with PrEP or PEP treatment today.

 Or call 1-800-230-7526